MannatMangukiya/intern_resume_screening/README.md

 Commit: chore: add initial EDA notebook

 Details: Created a Jupyter notebook for exploratory data analysis.
 Imported sample data and began analyzing text length, word counts, and skill frequency.

+## Day 11 – Data Visualization

+Commit: feat: visualize top skills and experience distribution

+Details: Used Matplotlib/Seaborn to visualize the most common skills, years of experience, and frequency of keywords in resumes vs. job descriptions.

+## Day 12 – Text Preprocessing

+Commit: feat: implement text preprocessing (tokenization, lemmatization)

+Details: Implemented tokenization and lemmatization using spaCy.
+Ensured resume and job texts are transformed into clean tokens for modeling.